aidenybai/million-react/README.md

 This is a Vite project.
 There are two ways to run it:

-- `npm dev`: runs the project in development mode.
+- `npm run dev`: runs the project in development mode.
-- `npm build`: bundles the project for production.
+- `npm run build`: bundles the project for production.

 ## Limitations